VSCodium/vscodium/README.md

 ## <a id="more-info"></a>More Info
 For more information on getting all the telemetry disabled and tips for migrating from Visual Studio Code to VSCodium, have a look at this [Docs](https://github.com/VSCodium/vscodium/blob/master/DOCS.md) page.

+Please note that some Visual Studio Code extensions have licenses that restrict their use to the official Visual Studio Code builds and therefore do not work with VSCodium.
+See [this note](https://github.com/VSCodium/vscodium/blob/master/DOCS.md#proprietary-debugging-tools) on the Docs page for what's been found so far and possible workarounds.

 ## <a id="supported-os"></a>Supported OS
 - [x] OSX x64 (zipped app file)
 - [x] Linux x64 (`.deb`, `.rpm`, and `.tar.gz` files)
 - [x] Linux x86 (`.deb`, `.rpm`, and `.tar.gz` files)
+- [x] Windows x86
-- [X] Windows
+- [x] Windows x64

-The ARM architecture is not currently supported but is actively being worked on.
+The ARM architecture is not currently supported but is being worked on.

 ## <a id="license"></a>License
 MIT